apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - Supported grant types and response types are recognized during [OpenID Connect Dynamic Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html).
 - Ticket registry operations are now *observed* using [Micrometer Observations](https://micrometer.io/docs/observation) and then reported as metrics.
+- JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.

 ## Library Upgrades